colemanja91/colemanja91.github.io/_posts/2022-07-30-amc-theatres-network-debugging.markdown

 Most telling, though, was that even attempting to sign in to AMC thru their website (on Android Chrome) wasn't working - there was no error displayed, it would simply show the loading animation then stay on the sign-in screen.

 Nothing worked, so I was thinking it was just a server issue with AMC.
 Then I remembered that they also email a receipt with the QR code and confirmation number; the confirmation number was enough to get me in, but strangely the QR code wasn't loading in the email itself.
-Also strange was the fact that, once I got in the theater, no one else seemed to be having any issues.
+Also strange was the fact that, once I got in the theatre, no one else seemed to be having any issues.
 When I got home, it seemed whatever the issue was had been resolved as the app could open just fine.

 This morning, I was looking in to getting tickets for _Nope_ while at the local [coffee shop](https://fountcoffee.com/), and again the app was working fine, but on the way home I stopped off for a donut, and curiously, when I checked the app again, I got the same network connection issue.
 Hmmm.